Keeping your dog safe at the beach

 “What you need to know before your dog friendly beach trip”

-However, there are dangers to be aware of while at the beach
+Here are some dangers to be aware of while at the beach

 Do not allow your dog to eat anything at the beach.
 Many poisonous sea creatures that are washed up onto the shore are harmful if ingested, possibly even fatal.

-Debris along the shore line can also cause problems if ingested; intestinal upset, vomiting, diarrhoea and intestinal obstruction.
+Debris along the shoreline can also cause problems if ingested; intestinal upset, vomiting, diarrhea, and intestinal obstruction.

 Seek prompt veterinary advice to reduce the risk of serious complications